 Poppy’s has always known the importance of delivering exceptional customer service.
 So, in an effort to provide a frictionless shopping experience for their customers, they decided to complement their current system with a chatbot.

 Meet Poppy’s Chat

 Poppy’s aimed to help customers get answers to their questions in real-time, regardless of how complicated their queries are.

-By partnering with Engati, Poppy’s deployed a e-commerce chatbot that could be trained with FAQs and flows.
+By partnering with Engati chatbot platform, Poppy’s deployed a E-commerce chatbot that could be trained with FAQs and flows.
 With the DocuSense technology, Poppy’s was able to upload documents with product details to the platform.